-Ms. Catarina de Albuquerque, Special Rapporteur on the human right to safe drinking water and sanitation
+Ms. Catarina de Albuquerque, former Special Rapporteur on the human right to safe drinking water and sanitation

 Catarina de Albuquerque is the first UN Special Rapporteur on the right to safe drinking water and sanitation (formerly Independent Expert).
 She was appointed by the Human Rights Council in September 2008, having started her mandate on 1 November that year.
 Between 2004 and 2008 she presided over the negotiations of the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, which the UN General Assembly approved by consensus on 10 December 2008.